 A geographically small country, Korea is an exciting place to launch effective, sophisticated, state-of-the-art advertising.
 Korean advertisers are highly creative and utilize a host of media to capture the consumer’s attention.

-Launched on December 1, 2011, four new nationwide general networks supplement existing conventional free-to-air TV networks like KBS, MBC, SBS and other smaller channels.
-Unlike land-based television channels, new comprehensive programming channels can be broadcast for 24 hours and commercial breaks are allowed.
-In Korea, over 80% of the population is watching cable or satellite TV, so the influence of these comprehensive programming channels is strong.
+o Launched on December 1, 2011, four new nationwide networks supplement existing conventional free-to-air TV networks like KBS, MBC, SBS, and other smaller channels.
+Unlike land-based television channels, new comprehensive programming channels can broadcast for 24 hours and commercial breaks are allowed.
+In Korea, over 80 percent of the population watches cable or satellite TV, so the influence of these comprehensive programming channels is strong.

-In Korea’s export-driven economy, price competitiveness is a sensitive factor.
+In Korea’s export-driven economy, price competitiveness is a key factor.
 Korean manufacturers try to purchase lower-priced raw materials or equipment, while also looking for quality.

 Korean buyers generally consider that U.S. goods: